 Our investigation aims to: \textbf{(i)} increase the dimensionality of the search space while maintaining the efficacy of the differentiable inferencing, and \textbf{(ii)} minimize the \textit{bias} required for effective learning.
 We proceed by adding many (\{x,y,z\},p)-templates (each with a unique symbol $p$) as discussed in subsection~\ref{subsec:dilp}; this largely reduces the biases towards solutions of a particular shape.
 Nonetheless, given the significant number of weights required, large-scale PI remains highly intractable.
 Thus, we amend how weights are assigned to templates (See Section~\ref{sec:method}).

 Assigning weights \textit{per template} is the main source of the significant memory footprint.
 The authors discuss this design choice in Appendix F of~\cite{dilp1}.
-In this Appendix, the authors describe assignment \textit{per clause}, i.e. the weight denotes the likelihood of a given instantiation of a metarule instance occurring within an instantiation of a template.
+In this Appendix, the authors describe assignment \textit{per clause}, i.e., the weight denotes the likelihood of a given instantiation of a metarule instance occurring within an instantiation of a template.
 This approach was abandoned as it was ``incapable of escaping local minima on harder tasks''.
-Assigning weights \textit{per clause} results in roughly a quadratic reduction in the number of assigned weights.
+Assigning weights \textit{per clause} results in roughly a quadratic reduction in the number of weights.

-In our work, we assign weights \textit{per literal}, i.e. the weight denotes the likelihood of a given literal occurring within an instantiation of a template.
+Our system ($\delta$ILP$_2$) assigns weights \textit{per literal}, i.e., the weight denotes the likelihood of a given literal occurring within an instantiation of a template.
 Assignment \textit{per literal} results in another roughly quadratic reduction in the number of assigned weights.
-We refer to our system as $\delta$ILP$_2$.

-We observed that the most challenging tasks require learning a binary relation whose solution requires using a third (non-argument) variable, an additional existential variable.
-This observation differs from the observations presented in~\cite{dilp1} where complexity was measured purely in terms of the number of \textit{intensional predicates} required.
+We observed that the most challenging tasks require learning a binary relation whose solution requires using a third (non-argument) variable, an additional body-only variable.
+This observation differs from the observations presented in~\cite{dilp1} where complexity was measured purely in terms of the number of \textit{learned predicate definitions} required.
 For example, consider \textit{0=X mod 5}-hard and \textit{Y=X+4}; our approach solves the former 61\% of the time and the latter 4\% of the time.
-Note, \textit{0=X mod 5}-hard requires four intensional predicates while \textit{Y=X+4} requires two, yet unlike \textit{0=X mod 5}-hard, both predicates relate two variables through a third non-argument variable.
+Note, \textit{0=X mod 5}-hard requires four learned predicate definitions while \textit{Y=X+4} requires two, yet unlike \textit{0=X mod 5}-hard, both predicates relate two variables through a third non-argument variable.

 We test $\delta$ILP$_2$ and support our observation through experimentally testing the following hypotheses (see Section~\ref{sec:experiments}):